thradams/cake/vc/manual.md

 ### 6.6 Pointed-Object State After Call

-For any pointer argument — owner or not, `_Ctor` or not — the analyser resets every concrete object the pointer may alias to **ANY** after the call, because the callee may have modified the pointed object.
+For any pointer argument — owner or not, `_Out` or not — the analyser resets every concrete object the pointer may alias to **ANY** after the call, because the callee may have modified the pointed object.